jay-ngabo/hood/README.md

 ## Support and Contact Information

-To make a contribution to the code used or for any queries feel free to contact me via my email addresses ezekiel.nyambane@student.moringaschool.com or kibiezekiel@gmail.com
+To make a contribution to the code used or for any queries feel free to contact me via my email address kibiezekiel@gmail.com

 ## License